dougweltman/dougweltman.github.io/index.md

 ## Skills and Projects

+Below you can find some projects I've worked on or some models that you're free to peruse.

 #### [Quadratick](http://www.quadratick.com): Quadratic Voting for Everybody
 Continuing from my final project for HarvardX's CS50, I built Quadratick to let users set up, share and take polls using the quadratic voting method.
 Quadratic voting encodes information about the strengths of respondent preferences.